-If you already installed the driver from the printer's CD-ROM Installer and you selected "Brother Peer-to-Peer Network Printer" during the installation then you do not need to install the Brother Network Print Software again.
+If you already installed the driver from the supplied CD-ROM with the machine Installer and you selected "Brother Peer-to-Peer Network Printer" during the installation then you do not need to install the Brother Network Print Software again.

-- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the HL-2070N and the desired language.
-Then click Install Other Drivers or Utilities. - 3 Select the Network Print Software installation program. - 4 Click Next in response to the Welcome message. - 5 Read the license agreement carefully.
-Then follow the on-screen instructions. - 6 Select the Brother Peer-to-Peer Print (LPR) button.

-- 7 Select the desired directory to install the Brother Peer-to-Peer Print (LPR) files and push Next.
-The installation program will create the directory for you if it does not already exist on your disk. - 8 Enter the Port name that you wish to use and click OK.
+- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the model name and your language (if necessary), and then click Install Optional Applications. - 3 Click Network Print Software. - 4 Click Next in response to the Welcome message.
+Follow the on-screen instructions. - 5 Select Brother Peer-to-Peer Print (LPR). - 6 Select the desired directory to install the Brother Peer-to-Peer Print (LPR) files and push Next.
+The installation program will create the directory for you if it does not already exist on your disk. - 7 Enter the Port name that you wish to use and click OK.
 The default port name is BLP1.
-Whichever name you choose, it must be unique and it MUST begin with BLP. - 9 You must now enter the actual IP address of the print server and the print server name.
-If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print server.
-As the print server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print server.
-The NetBIOS name can be seen in the printer settings page.
-The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN_xxxxxx where xxxxxx is the last six digits of the Ethernet address.
+Whichever name you choose, it must be unique and it MUST begin with BLP.

+You must now enter the actual IP address of the print/scan server and the print/scan server name.
+If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print/scan server.
+As the print/scan server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print/scan server.
+The NetBIOS name can be seen in the network configuration page.
+The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN XXXXXXX where XXXXXX is the last six digits of the Ethernet address.

-- The node name and the NetBIOS name is printed on the Printer Settings Page.
-To learn how to print the Printer Settings Page, see Printing the Printer Settings Page on page 7-2. - If you search the device using the search function in Step 8 above, disable the Personal Firewall software if you are using it.
-Once you are sure that you can print, re-start your Personal Firewall software.
+- The node name and the NetBIOS name is printed on the Network Configuration Page.
+To learn how to print the Network Configuration Page, see Printing the Network Configuration Page on page 3-7. - If you search for the device using the search function in Step 8 above, disable the Personal Firewall software if you are using it.
+Once you are sure that you can print, re-start your Personal Firewall software. - 9 Click OK.

-10 Click the OK button.
 When prompted you must re-boot your computer.